dabana/VuePress-KCJsummercamp/docs/day2.md

-## 3. It's time to go fishing
+## 4. Take the code out!

 > INDOORS and OUTDOORS

-Members of the crew program a microbit that detects magnetic fields and emit sound and light.
+It is time to go fishing.
+Members of the crew program a microbit that detects magnetic fields and emit sound.
 They can use it as a special fish finder to catch their dinner more efficiently.

 Material: